Read media coverage and download images, portraits, and logos

 The future of grocery retail

-The inflation crisis and economic uncertainty of the past few years have pushed consumers back to focusing on price in grocery shopping.
-A new analysis suggests that this trend will continue over the next few years.
+The developments of the past few years, with inflationary crisis and economic uncertainty, have pushed consumers back to focusing on price in the grocery trade.
+A new analysis indicates that this trend will continue over the next few years.

 Trends for summer 2024

 What trends can we expect in summer 2024?
-The Danish trend agency pej gruppen has worked this out on the basis of four topics.
+The Danish trend agency pej gruppen worked this out on the basis of four topics.
 In this guest article, Louise Byg Kongsholm, director of pej gruppen, explains the most important things to know for the infant and toddler group.

 These 5 trends are shaping the future of grocery retail